top of page

 What Will The Next 12 Months Bring?

-Well, it’s notoriously hard to follow up your breakout movie with another blockbuster hit (unless, of course, you’re Paul Hogan delivering Crocodile Dundee 2 hot on the heels of Crocodile Dundee).
+It’s notoriously hard to follow up your breakout movie with another blockbuster hit (unless, of course, you’re Paul Hogan delivering Crocodile Dundee 2 hot on the heels of Crocodile Dundee).

-But…I see this pattern continuing to grow: more consumer lenders, especially ASX-listed ones, making the move to Open Banking as boards demand squeaky-clean compliance and rigour around data and its usage and management.
+But I see this pattern continuing to grow: more consumer lenders, especially ASX-listed ones, making the move to Open Banking.
+Boards are demanding squeaky-clean compliance and rigour around data usage and management.

-Some of these banks have “previous” when it comes to Open Banking, but possibly “went too early”.
-They have the battle-scars, but also see the bigger picture.
+Some of these banks have “previous” when it comes to Open Banking but possibly “went too early.”
+They have the battle scars but also see the bigger picture.

 bottom of page